JedVu/snakegamewebcam/README.md

 # snakegamewebcam
----This project, I don't want to use the corrdinates of PoseNet to get corr of Left/Right Wrist.
+...This project, I don't want to use the corrdinates of PoseNet to get corr of Left/Right Wrist.
 I trained the skeleton pose to make the project a bit harder.

 ## Snake game with Body gesture
 ### Detail product: